Domion (Agomelatine)

 How It Works

-Good to know: Domion is not addictive and doesn’t cause withdrawal symptoms when you stop taking it.
-Clinical studies showed it had no effect on sexual function.
+Good to know: Domion is not addictive and does not cause withdrawal symptoms when stopping.

 How to Take Domion